Hurricane Irma's storm path: What you should know

 "This hurricane has the potential to be a major event for the East Coast.
 It also has the potential to significantly strain FEMA and other governmental resources occurring so quickly on the heels of (Hurricane) Harvey," Evan Myers, chief operating officer of AccuWeather, said in a statement.

-And while its impact on the continental U.S. isn’t fully known yet, Florida Gov. Rick Scott already declared a state of emergency Monday in order to ensure “local governments have ample time, resources and flexibility to get prepared for this dangerous storm.”
+And while its impact on the continental U.S. isn’t fully known yet, it is almost certain to hit the country by early next week.
+Florida Gov. Rick Scott already declared a state of emergency Monday in all 67 counties in order to ensure “local governments have ample time, resources and flexibility to get prepared for this dangerous storm.”

 “In Florida, we always prepare for the worst and hope for the best and while the exact path of Irma is not absolutely known at this time, we cannot afford to not be prepared,” Scott said.